kkuanhui/dot.config/README.md

-# my nvim config
+# my config

-This is my nvim config.
+This is my config.